 - Highly versatile modulators for better control

 MMultiAnalyzer is compatible with Windows Vista or higher for PC and OS X 10.7 or higher for Mac.
 It comes in VST/VST3/AU/AAX formats and supports both 32 and 64 bit systems.
-After purchase you will get free-for-life updates, check details on Pluginboutique.

 The MMultiAnalyzer by MeldaProduction is a highly recommended spectrum analyzer plugin and for obvious reasons.
-Its colorful display as well as in-depth functionality allows for easier and more efficient frequency display and control.
-In addition to that, it comes at a fairly reasonable price just like most of MeldaProduction’s plugins.
+Its colorful display, as well as in-depth functionality, allows for easier and more efficient frequency display and control.
+In addition to that, it comes at a fairly reasonable price, just like most of MeldaProduction’s plugins.

 - This plugin makes use of side-chaining and send/receive channels to display parallel waveforms and to allow for spectrum comparisons

 - This plugin has an impressive instrument tuner that automatically sets the block size for the FFT spectrum

 - You can view up to 10 channels at the same time